bhargavmak/Gesture-Based-Touchless-ATM/README.md

 ## Usage:

 You just need two things - your face and one hand.
+To start the app, please run ```main.py``` file.

 Begin by placing your face in the video frame and with your finger, select the Match button shown on first screen as follows:<br><br>
 ![Blurred face](https://user-images.githubusercontent.com/25917944/135302560-1f9d16c3-d7b9-4270-933a-6eaa9ffaae76.png)<br><br>

 If your face matches with faces from at least one image in the Faces folder, you should be able to go ahead and do the following:<br><br>